arist0tle/alpha/alpha-spi/README.md

 * "song-parser" module, define the unified interaface that every parser will use.
 * "song-parser-mp3" module, define the mp3 parser.
-* "song-parser-demo" module, provide a quicks start example, you can just run the "com.chenshuyi.demo.App.main" and result comes.
+* "song-parser-demo" module, provide a quicks start example, you can just run the "com.geektcp.alpha.spi.demo.App.main" and result comes.

 ## how to add a new Parser